YashParakh5/DSA-project-kcore/README.md

 # To Run
 Make sure that you have python3 installed in your machine.

-Clone the repository go inside the `src` folder and type `python3 main.py`.
-This will give output highest possible K in that graph.
+Clone the repository go inside the `src` folder and type `python3 main.py`.If you have only one version of 'python run python main.py'.If you have only one version of python run python This will give output highest possible K in that graph.